Showing posts sorted by date for query sugar cake. Sort by relevance Show all posts

 • Gradually add the dry ingredients to the wet mixture, alternating with the buttermilk.
 Stir until just combined.

-• Fold in the soaked fruit and nuts, along with any remaining liquid from soaking.
+• Fold in the soaked fruit and nuts and any remaining liquid.

 5. Bake the Cake --

 Pour the batter into the prepared pan and smooth the top.
 Bake for 60-75 minutes, or until a toothpick inserted into the center comes out clean.
+Let the cake cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 6. Optional Glaze: